styczynski/atom-terminal-panel/README.md

   * Now you can quickly access your command just by pressing one button!

 ## Terminal-commands.json
-The `terminal-commands.json` is the main config file for this package.
+The `terminal-commands.json` is the main configuration file for this package.
 If it's not present (or the JSON syntax is invalid) a new config file is created (in folder .atom).

 The config file contains: